-Whether you want to refresh your memory on an old sewing technique or you want to learn something new, having a sewing library can be a great help.
-ZJ Humbach explains the importance of a good range of sewing books, shares some of her favorites and gives tips for how to start to build a sewing library.
+Whether you want to refresh your memory on old sewing techniques or you want to learn something new, having a sewing library can be a great help.
+ZJ Humbach explains the importance of a good range of sewing books, shares some of her favorites, and gives tips for how to start building your own sewing library.

 Once you have a good core set of books it’s time to build a sewing library that has a diversity of sewing resources.
 ZJ shares example of some of the other types of reference books you can have including more detailed books on garment sewing and fitting, books about home decor sewing, reference manuals for sergers as well as book that teach you how to make time for sewing and save time while doing it.